 If you’re running a purely organic campaign without investing dollars in Instagram ads, then there are two main goals you’ll want your call to action to achieve:

-- Driving followers and potential followers to read your caption, head to your profile, and click the link in your bio
+- Driving followers and potential followers to read your caption, head to your Instagram profile, and click the link in your bio

 - Getting followers to like, comment, or share (by tagging others)

 Remember, you can’t place clickable links in organic posts, which means you have to direct users to click the link in your Instagram bio in order to visit your website or product page.
+Linkpop allows you to create a custom landing page where you can curate different types of content under one URL.
+You can also check our guide on how to get verified on Instagram as a verified account represents authenticity and builds trust.

-How to write a good Instagram caption
+How to write the perfect Instagram caption

 1. Make the most of the first sentence